College Decision Day Brings Relief, Excitement And Big Worries About Money

 The relief of finally deciding is palpable in this room, but it doesn't mean all the anxiety is gone.
 For many, here and across the country, there are still a number of questions.
 The biggest: Can I actually afford to go?

 "I kind of like the idea that there's glorification of the academic.
 I think that's awesome," says Lindsay Page, an education professor at the University of Pittsburgh.
 She studies college access and says she's glad high schools have moved away from only celebrating sports.
-But, decision day can be a bit misleading — especially for low-income students.
+But decision day can be a bit misleading — especially for low-income students.

-"We know that plenty of students can look like they have it all together at the end of high school and lots of those students don't successfully make the transition."
+"We know that plenty of students can look like they have it all together at the end of high school, and lots of those students don't successfully make the transition."

 In some places, nearly 40 percent of high school seniors never make it to campus in the fall, according to research Page has worked on.